marsp0/marsp0.github.io/articles/simple-json-parser.md

 }
 ```

-`ssize` counts everything between quotes (even escaped quotes) as part of the string.
-`nsize` incremets if a coma or closing brackets/parenthesis is encountered.

 ### Second stage - parsing

 The parsing is done by keeping track of next available node slot and string slot.
 Every parse function takes a node index as argument and uses that to access the appropriate node.
 All nodes are parsed recursively.

 #### Objects

 The function below continues to parse the children of the object until it sees a closing bracket.
-First we parse the key and set some meta data (pointer back to parent + size increase) and then the value is parsed. `parse_value` calls a different function based on the value that we are parsing.
+The code parses first the key and sets the pointers to the parent/child/sibling.
+The value is parsed right after. `parse_value` calls a different function based on the value that is being parsed.

 ```c
 static void parse_object(uint32_t index)